Graduate Financial Aid

 Financial aid is designed to reduce your cost to attend Cal U, whether you are an graduate student living on campus, a commuter student or a Global Online graduate student.
 You must be enrolled as a degree or approved credential seeking student to be eligible for graduate financial aid.
 Please be aware that you may not be eligible for financial aid for undergraduate courses while enrolled as a graduate student.

-The Financial Aid Office can help you understand the types of financial aid that are available to undergraduate students, including:
+The Financial Aid Office can help you understand the types of financial aid that are available to graduate students, including:

 - Scholarships, which do not have to be repaid.

 - Loans, which advance funds that must be paid back shortly after graduation.

 - Graduate assistantships, which award stipends to student employees who work part- ime at the University while pursuing a graduate degree.